Skyline of Toronto

 Garbage / TrashC$35Private service

-Total UtilitiesC$579Monthly estimate (including heating)
+Total UtilitiesC$390Monthly estimate (including heating & cooling)

 Data sources: Statistics Canada, Canada Energy Regulator, CRTC